 The Domitor Student Essay Award is offered annually in order to stimulate interest in the field of early cinema studies, to involve young scholars and archivists in the activities of our organization, and to reduce the gap between established and emerging generations of scholars and archivists of early cinema.
 The deadline is typically August 15, so that the winner can be announced at the annual General Assembly in October.
-This year, the deadline has been extended to September 15, 2017.
 For 2017 guidelines in English/French, click here.

 The winner of the 2015 Domitor Student Essay Award was Pao-Chen Tang (University of Chicago) for “Of Dogs and Hot Dogs: Elements of Distractions in Early Silent Shorts.”
 This essay deals with an often noticed but little theorized aspect of early film: animals.
 With a nod to thinkers such as Heidegger and Levinas who have dealt with the conceptual animal – as well as perhaps the abundance of online cat videos (why not dogs?) — this essay analyzes a number of early shorts and cartoons in which animals (and their commercial byproducts) appear both attractive and distractive.
 Creating a family of themes placed within a suggestive philosophical framework, the essay offers the study of early films as a key to better understanding modernity.
 In addition, the Award Committee recognizes two other outstanding entries: Swagato Chakravorty (Yale) for “Screen Architectures and (Expanded) Screen Practices: Space, Movement, Spectatorship”; and Anna Shechtman (Yale) for “Cinematic Pictorialism: Sadakichi Hartmann and the Esthetic Significance of the Motion Picture.”
 Congratulations to all!